jmrunarko/KDevelop-Unicon/README.md

 This repo contains the templates and configuration for using Unicon in KDevelop/Kate.

-Hope that it might be usefull for others.
+It has:

+1. syntax highlighting for Unicon
+2. some code snippets for Unicon, which you can adapt that suits your needs.
+3. templates to start a very basic Unicon project, which also can be enhanced easily.
 If you want to add your own template, just follow or edit the one I have.

 Note: create template zip in the folder where the files are, not above that folder.